 We met Richard for the first time at the recording session and he laid down the slide guitar on Not So Bad for us.

-Dave was the first overdub on this album.
+Dave was the first overdub on the first Pineapple Doughnut album.
 He writes for several music journals and gives excellent talks on music history.
 He also runs an open mic night in Sydney.

 Deb and Boyd lived across the road from Sallie and Theo in LA.
 They also lived in Atlanta but their paths never crossed ours at that time.
 Boyd used to be in radio back in the day and had the perfect voice for the Cheap Red Stamp song.
 He is very much missed.